The Computer Engineering course is a hefty educational investment.

 At a time when beepers outnumber cellphones with text messages, there is little chance of communicating with a mobile friend.

 Breadboards cost hundreds of pesos, so are the resistors, connecting wires, and soldering rod.
 Much more to this is the convenience of family members of the ones who host the night’s project session.
-Guests come for dinner, watch TV, and do not start pulling out their things until Charo Santos says bye-bye at Maalaala Mo Kaya.
-Except for those who get started with project work at the campus lab, overnights have since become a pastime with very low productivity yield.
+Guests come for dinner, watch TV, and do not start pulling out their devices until Charo Santos says bye-bye at Maalaala Mo Kaya.
+Except for those who get started with project work at the campus lab, overnights have since become a pastime that yield very low productivity.

 “Sige, ikaw lang sa diha trabaho sa breadboard nimo kay sundugon nalang nako unya.
 Nindot man gud ning palabas sa HBO.
 Isa pa, puno na man mo diha sa la mesa.”
 The more reasons you state, the more justified your gatecrashing-just-for-dinner-and-snacks-and-TV thing becomes.
-Thankfully, no big bellies were shown yet as proof of our late-night junk food binges.
+Thankfully, no one revealed big bellies were shown yet as proof of our late-night junk food binges.
+It will come later in life.

 Kle Roger Lazaga, Marlon, and Lee Anthony Taburno can attract lots of followers because of their uncanny ability to finish the job in no time.
-But while Lee can join groups, whoever invites him for the night, Marlon and Kle prefer to be secluded on their own homes after the proverbial “no thanks” to offers.
-No wonder they finish it way before deadlines.
+But while Lee can join groups, whoever invites him for the night, Marlon and Kle prefer to be secluded on their own homes after the proverbial “no thanks” to offers of “collaboration.”
+No wonder they finish their projects way before deadlines.
 Such actions even drew criticisms that they are selfish and unable to share their electronic skills.
 Armed with long nose, soldering iron and other tools, a pool of reference materials, they made a name for themselves as the most successful performers.

 Ironically, yet understandably, overnights work worst on Friday nights.
 It was supposed to be ideal since all can have the luxury of extending the work till mid-morning the following day.
 But it has become one of the most unproductive days to some.
 “Kapoy kaayo akong brain huna huna sa quiz nato sa Circuits bai, magbanig na lang sa ko diri sa sala para kung gusto pod mo mag nap, ready na ni.
 Pukawa na lang ko pag alas-12 na sa gabii.”